embedded-office/canopen-website/docs/start/quickstart.md

     }
     ```

-    *Reading the stored value during startup is left as training for you.*
+    *Reading the stored value during startup, or data protection with 2 toggling storage locations is left as training for you.*

 ### CANopen Timers